-The challenge is exemplified in \autoref{fig:drum_principle}: we have a perfect hexagon (the original drum) with the zero (Dirichlet) boundary condition on its boundary and we take one edge to have a boundary defined by $y_0$; this has a discrete spectrum of eigenfrequencies with associated eigenfunctions.
-Also shown is a highly deformed ``hexagon" where each edge has been deformed to have boundary $y_1$ and the Dirichlet boundary condition is taken upon it.
+The challenge is exemplified in \autoref{fig:drum_principle}: a perfect hexagon (original drum) with the zero (Dirichlet) boundary condition on its boundary ($y_0$) has a discrete spectrum of eigenfrequencies with associated eigenfunctions.
+Also shown is a highly deformed ``hexagon" where each edge has been deformed to have boundary $y_1$ (with Dirichlet boundary condition).
 The challenge is to have this new shape have the same eigenvalues as the perfect hexagon, this is achieved by a coordinate transformation in a domain close to boundary which effectively squeezes the missing material into the deformed shape via changing the material parameters.
 The eigenfield is slightly harder to unequivocally compare between the two shapes, however this is possible by choosing a domain away from the inner boundary and then comparing the eigenfields by an appropriate norm, here we choose the euclidean $L_2$ norm.
-To keep a concrete example in mind we use this hexagon and its deformed counterpart as the exemplar upon which to demonstrate our methodology and, without loss of generality, we restrict our analysis to the two-dimensional case. \autoref{fig:drum_principle}(d)-(f) also shows, qualitatively, what we want to achieve, the eigenfrequencies for the perfect hexagon are shifted by the shape change and we want to move them back by using the coordinate transformation.
+We use this hexagon and its deformed counterpart as the exemplar upon which to demonstrate our methodology and, without loss of generality, we restrict our analysis to the two-dimensional case. \autoref{fig:drum_principle}(d)-(f) also shows, qualitatively, what we want to achieve, the eigenfrequencies for the perfect hexagon are shifted by the shape change and we want to restore them by using the coordinate transformation.